 We are experienced in pursuing international patent protection and we have established long-term relationships with patent attorneys and law firms all over the world.

 If you are considering international protection for your patents, our network of partners is available to extend the protection of your inventions across the globe.

-Filing a patent early can be a significant advantage.
+The early filing of a patent can create a significant competative advantage.

 Under certain circumstances it can be advantageous to file a provisional patent application when you are not ready to file a full-fledged patent application.

 Our attorneys have extensive experience in preparing and filing provisional patent applications for these situations, whether this entails a simple “coversheet” provisional using an academic or technical paper or a more extensive provisional application.

 We also have extensive experience in preparing and filing follow-on patent applications based on a previously-filed provisional application.